Anthony Nicholls (actor): Life and career

 Nicholls was born 16 October 1902 in Windsor, Berkshire, England, the son of Florence (née Holderness) and photojournalist Horace Nicholls.
-Distinguishing himself on the Shakespearean stage alongside the Redgrave family, Laurence Olivier and Peter O'Toole.
+He appeared on the Shakespearean stage alongside the Redgrave family, Laurence Olivier and Peter O'Toole.
 In addition he played R Austin Freeman's Doctor Thorndyke on BBC Radio in Mr. Pottermack's Oversight, in 1963.
 The episode was preserved.
+Nicholls can also be heard in the Caedmon Records production of All's Well That Ends Well.

 American audiences first saw Nicholls in the company of Ronald Reagan, Richard Todd and Patricia Neal in The Hasty Heart (1949).
 He made his television debut in 1949 and continued with steady work as an actor for the rest of his life, including the film A Man For All Seasons (1966).
-In the television series The Champions, he played the role of W.Lawrence Tremayne, the overseer of three top secret agents.
+In the television series The Champions, he played the role of W. Lawrence Tremayne, the overseer of three top secret agents.

 Personal life

-Nicholls married actress Faith Kent on 29 September, 1947.
+Nicholls married actress Faith Kent on 29 September 1947.
 They had two daughters, Kate Nicholls (born 1954) and actress Phoebe Nicholls (born 1957) two of whose children, with director Charles Sturridge, are actors: son Tom Sturridge and daughter Matilda Sturridge.
 Anthony Nicholls died at age 74 on 22 February 1977.
 He was cremated at Hereford crematorium.